 #11- Check to See if Your Caching Plugin is Causing High CPU Usage

 Sometimes, the cure hurts more than it helps.

 Caching plugins like WP Rocket or W3 Total Cache are meant to boost the speed of your WordPress installation.

 But on rare occasions, they end up causing more trouble and high CPU usage.

-Here’s what WP Rocket have to say about it
+Here’s what WP Rocket has to say about it

 “Occasionally some of the options on the File Optimization tab, such as Remove Query Strings, or Minify/Combine can cause high CPU usage in cases where your site has a lot of CSS or JS files.
 Try disabling these options and then monitor your CPU usage.”

 Note: to know for sure whether your caching plugin is causing higher CPU usage, measure the site with and without the plugin.
-Follow the #2- for how to test the resource usages.
+Follow #2- for how to test the resource usage.

 You might need to check over a period of a week to know for sure as CPU usage naturally tends to fluctuate quite a bit.